 When planning my JMT thru-hike, I bought a few books for reference.
 While physically preparing yourself for a thru-hike and making sure you have your JMT gear dialed in is important, you also need to mentally prepare yourself for the highs & lows of trail life.
 Here are the best John Muir Trail books to support you through the FULL planning process as well as a few to provide some inspiration for your journey.

-Elizabeth Wenk crushes it with her John Muir Trail guidebook, which answers everything you need to know pre-trail.
+Elizabeth Wenk crushes it with her John Muir Trail guidebook, now in its 6th edition, which answers everything you need to know pre-trail.
 This JMT book has a mile-by-mile breakdown of the trail, info on water availability, good camps, and more.
 While it added a little weight to my pack, I’m happy I brought it with me.
 Every night at camp, we’d bust out this book and make our plan for the next day.

-Elizabeth Wenk also has a South to North John Muir Trail edition if you’re going the opposite direction (most JMT thru-hikers hike North to South).
+Elizabeth Wenk also has a South to North John Muir Trail edition if you’re hiking Northbound.

 Highs & Lows on the John Muir Trail by Inga Aksamit